[[caption-width-right:250:And this isn't even half the stuff you can make.]]

-* NintendoHard: Some of the bonus missions fall under this.
+* NintendoHard: While the CPU isn't terribly fiendish, although it does get quite challenging at times, some of the bonus missions fall under this.

 * PreOrderBonus: In addition to the first shipment including a code for a [[LittleBigPlanet Sackboy]] Mod and Kart, depending on where the preorder was made.
 There were codes for [[VideoGame/GodOfWar Kratos]], [[UnchartedDrakesFortune Nathan Drake]] or [[RatchetAndClank Ratchet and Clank]].
 Some recieved a code for "Air Raid" DLC.

 * RedHerring: Look at the picture at the top of the screen.
 See that guy in white standing in the foreground by the company logo?
 You think he's the final boss?
 Nope.
 He's not even an elite character.
 Who's the final boss?
 You see that guy in the background, flying in the air behind Tag?
 That's him.